New York Paycheck Calculator Guide

 New York Tax Filing Requirements

-The Convenience Rule: New York aggressively asserts the "convenience of the employer" rule — if you are a NY-based employee who works remotely from another state for your own convenience (not your employer's necessity), NY taxes that income.
-This rule has significant implications for remote workers who moved out of NY but kept NY employers.
+New York aggressively asserts what it calls the "convenience of the employer" rule: if you are a New York-based employee who works remotely from another state for your own convenience — rather than because your employer requires it — New York taxes that income as if you worked in New York.
+This has significant implications for remote workers who relocated out of New York but kept New York employers.
+Moving to New Jersey or Florida while working remotely for a New York company does not automatically eliminate your New York tax obligation.

-Estimated Taxes: NY withholding rules apply similarly to federal rules.
-NY requires quarterly estimated payments if you expect to owe more than $300 in NY state tax beyond withholding.
+New York requires quarterly estimated payments if you expect to owe more than $300 in state tax beyond withholding.
+The deadlines mirror federal estimated tax deadlines: April 15, June 15, September 15, and January 15.

 Important